paramphy/param/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently working on lead-free perovskite solar cells.
+I am **Paramesh Chandra**, doing my Ph.D. in Visva-Bharati, Santiniektan.
+My work is focused on lead-free perovskite solar cells.
 I like reading books, coding, having good conversations.
+Currently coding in Python may learn something more I always do.